DTUAqua/spict/README.md

 ## Help files

-A vignette for the package is available [`here`](https://github.com/mawp/spict/blob/master/spict/vignettes/vignette.pdf), and serves as an introduction to the package and its functionality.
+A vignette for the package is available [`here`](https://github.com/mawp/spict/raw/master/spict/vignettes/vignette.pdf), and serves as an introduction to the package and its functionality.
 The vignette also contains description of the more advanced features of the package.

 The package also contains reasonable documentation in the form of help texts associated with each function (some may not be fully up-to-date).
 These can be accessed in the usual R manner by writing e.g. ```?check.inp```.
-A pdf compiling help texts for all functions can be downloaded [`here`](http://mwpedersen.dk/spicthelp.pdf).
 A good place to start (in addition to reading the vignette) is to read ```?check.inp``` and ```?fit.spict```.

 ## Citation